BuddyForms/BuddyForms/readme.txt

 7. Form Submissions in the admin backend

 == Changelog ==

+= 2.0.8 =
+Enable Advanced options for the contact form fields Spelling correction
+Add some isset checks to prevent nonce in the form select meta box Add new parameter to the buddyforms_user_can_edit filter to enable limit user submissions by user role.
+Add all error messages in filter to allow the overwrite from other plugins

 = 2.0.7 =
 * Check if a mail notification exist to avoid php notice if debugger is enabled